 Within these sectors, SFP promotes the formation of supply chain roundtables to promote improvement efforts in fisheries or aquaculture areas where attention is required.
 A supply chain roundtable is essentially a forum for processors, importers, and others that buy directly from a specific seafood sector to work together in a pre-competitive environment to achieve improvements in fisheries or aquaculture.

 The roundtables work to support existing fishery improvement projects (FIPs) and aquaculture improvement projects (AIPs).
 These projects bring together the key stakeholders in a fishery or aquaculture area and develop a multi-stakeholder approach to incremental improvement.
-Further information about FIPs can be found on the FIP Resources page in the Professional Guidance section of this website.
-Further information about AIPs can be found in the Aquaculture section.
+Find further information about FIPs here and AIPs in the Aquaculture section.

 Click here to read a message from our CEO, Jim Cannon, about how supply chain roundtables work.